dart-archive/www.dartlang.org/src/site/support/faq.markdown

 We support the following browsers:

 * Internet Explorer, versions 9, 10, and 11.
+  * Dart v1.5 will be the last release to support Internet Explorer 9.
 * Firefox, latest version.
 * Chrome, latest version.
 * Safari for desktop, version 6.